madjugglers/pattern-book/03_four_person_patterns.md

 |   |  * All passes from B to A are drop-backs. |

 Unicycle dates to 1996 by MAJ.
+Performed by Mad-5+1 at Madfest 1999.

 ### Unicycle Plus
 ![](./media/image26.png){width=30%}